 But that is not us, that is not me.

-I also want students in here but for the opposite reasons.
+I also want students in here but for the opposite reason.

 I am looking at from the Outside In, not from the Inside Out.

-From the Outside In means I am looking at those people outside, I am looking at Shelly Dadon, I am looking at Gilad, Eyal and Naftali, I am looking at all the future victims of terror, God forbid, and I am saying you need to get in for training.
+From the Outside In means I am looking at those people outside, I am looking at Shelly Dadon, I am looking at Gilad, Eyal and Naftali, I am looking at all the future victims of terror, God forbid, and I am saying that you need to get In for training.

 So if my school is full, and my bank account is full, that is not a factor.
-We will not close registration.
 We are looking at it from the Outside and as long as there are people out there who need our training we must keep going.
-We must open more schools, we must certify more teachers, we must reach more people before they are added to the list of victims.
+We must open more schools, we must certify more instructors, we must reach more people before they are added to the list of victims.

 This is not a "add a program" gimmick to bring in more money.
 This is a Save a Life program.
 And there are no gimmicks.

 When it is a matter of business it does not matter who comes in our doors, or why they come, as long as they are here and paying.

 I.e. again, purely commercial schools think from the Inside: Fill up the place with whatever sells, you are living inside and trying to bring people in.
 You are not looking at it from the perspective of those outside.